stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

-* The probability of winning is inversely proportional to the larger of either the system's total commits in the current block, or the system's median total commits over the past five blocks.
+* The probability of winning is inversely proportional to the larger of either the system's total commits in the current block, or the system's median total commits over the past ten blocks.
 This means that a sudden decrease in the Bitcoin block's total PoX payout, such as due to the exclusion of other Stacks miners' `block-commit`s by a Bitcoin MEV miner, does _not_ increase the likelihood that the MEV miner's _de minimis_ `block-commit` wins.